 Insurance Coverage for COPD Hospice Care

-Hospice care, including COPD hospice care, is covered by Medicare, Medicaid, the Veterans Administration, and most private insurance companies
+Hospice care, including COPD hospice care, is covered by Medicare, Medicaid, the Department of Veterans Affairs, and most private insurance companies